-- Large jobs may require special considerations to get the job done, like: - Power tools designed to remove paint or other coating must have shroud or containment system equipped with HEPA vacuum. - Pneumatic and battery powered tools to protect against shock hazards. - Specialized planning and containment.
+- Large jobs may require special considerations to get the job done, like: - Power tools designed to remove paint or other surface coatings must have a shroud or containment system equipped with a HEPA vacuum attachment. - Pneumatic and battery powered tools to protect against shock hazards. - Specialized planning and containment.

-Only power tools designed to remove paint or other surface coatings equipped with attached HEPA-filtered local capture ventilation may be used when lead-based paint is present or presumed to be present.
+Only power tools designed to remove paint or other surface coatings equipped with shrouds or containment systems with a HEPA vacuum attachment to collect dust and debris at the point of generation may be used when lead-based paint is present or presumed to be present.

 - Electric power tools such as sanders, grinders, circular saws, reciprocating saws, planers and drills produce dust and debris.
 Because they are electric, wet methods are not safe.
 Pneumatic and battery powered tools prevent shock hazards.
-Such tools must have a shroud or containment system equipped with a HEPA vacuum attachment to contain the dangerous leaded dust and paint chips that are generated by their use. - Tools with attached HEPA-filtered capture ventilation collect and filter dust and debris as it is created.
+Such tools must have shrouds or containment systems equipped with a HEPA vacuum attachment to contain the dangerous leaded dust and paint chips that are generated by their use. - Tools with attached HEPA-filtered capture ventilation collect and filter dust and debris as it is created.
 A shroud at the head of the tool helps to contain the dust and paint chips as the vacuum draws away dust and debris for safe storage in the vacuum canister.
 This makes the job cleaner and safer. - Abrasive blasting is very effective at removing large areas of paint quickly, but these practices require special HEPA filtration equipment that contains the blast medium, dust and paint chips without releasing dust into the air or into the containment.